-- 10 Complete the sentences with the correct phrasal verbs from Exercise 8.
-More than one answer may be possible. - 1 We come from different backgrounds, but we really well. - 2 I'm busy at 6:30, but we could later, if you like.
-Say, eight? - 3 Why don't you to my house for dinner tonight? - Some friends are great to have fun with, but real 4 friends are the ones who you when things aren't going so well. - 5 I made some good friends in college, but I haven't with many of them since.
+- 11 Complete the sentences with the correct phrasal verbs from Exercise 9. - 1 We come from different backgrounds, but we really well. - 2 We don't have to do anything special, like going to a show.
+It would just be nice to together for a bit. - 3 I'm busy at six thirty, but we could later, if you like.
+Say, eight? - 4 Why don't you to my house for dinner tonight? - 5 Some friends are great to have fun with, but real friends are the ones who you when things aren't going so well. - 6 I made some good friends at university, but I haven't with many of them since.